Due to the weak petroleum market we will be ending the LOCAL recycling facet of our charity in early June 2017

 NON-LOCAL PARTICIPATION WILL NOT BE AFFECTED BY THIS MOVE AND WILL CONTINUE AS BEFORE as it is not affected by our storage and supports us monitarily.

 The non-local process has been very successful nationwide.

-We will continue with our primary mission to educate the public on how to recycle correctly.
+We will continue with our secondary mission to educate the public on how to recycle correctly.

 June 27 2016 These are two interviews plus their own coverage that ran on ABC news WPBF channel 25 yesterda 6 times.
 The first interview ran arond 9:45 and was taped live in the studio.
 The second was interviewed shortly after and was a bit longer and did more investigation into the warehouse situation.